Basic Testing

 Of course, you can also access all your Run Configurations with ⌥⌘R (macOS) / F9 (Windows/Linux) and then select the one that you want.

 Your Run tool window will open indicating how many tests have passed or failed.
-In our case, all tests are passing.
+In our case, all tests are failing which is by design.

 You can also use your gutter icons to run individual test cases.